 Regardless of whether you are appearing as a treating physician, independent medical evaluator, or expert witness, the following suggestions can promote confidence and effectiveness when testifying:

 - Review the report(s) you prepared, which may have been done several years before you actually testify.
+Your testimony should be based on the objective findings from your clinical record or report.

 Be aware of court etiquette